Your Checklist for Enrolling at Trident Technical College

 You are an early admit student if you are a junior or senior in high school and do not need high school credit for courses taken at TTC.
 You must complete the Early Admit application, which requires a signature from your high school principal or guidance counselor approving your attendance at TTC.

 Students with Special Admission Requirements

 Health Sciences and Nursing: If your intended major or program of study is in Health Sciences or Nursing, you will be required to complete a second application for your program after you have been admitted to TTC.
 Health Sciences and Nursing applicants must submit a separate Health Sciences or Nursing application online and must successfully complete all additional program requirements to be accepted into a Health Sciences or Nursing program.
-Health Sciences applicants are required to submit a statement of completion card to the Admissions office after they meet all specified program requirements.
+Health Sciences applicants are required to submit the Statement of Completion form found on the Health Sciences webpage to HealthSciencesAdmissions@tridenttech.edu when they meet all specified program admissions requirements.
 Enrollment in each of these programs is limited, and applicants are admitted on a first-qualified, first-admitted basis.

 Transient Students: You are a transient student if you are currently enrolled at another college and wish to take courses at TTC to transfer back to your home institution.
-You must submit a TTC application, pay the application fee and provide proof from your home institution of approval to take the courses at TTC.
+You must submit a TTC application and provide proof from your home institution of approval to take the courses at TTC.
 You are responsible for tuition and fees.
 Availability of courses is not guaranteed.